silence1998/tum-adlr-09/logs/project_notes/for-endterm.md

 - [ ] 6 Skills: (Sparsa Rewards:SR)  -> TODO VOLKAN: define the skills and match the features to them in SAC-X7env file

   - Skill 1: seeking obstacle (to follow a moving obstacle)
-    - dense rewards distance to obstacle
+    - dense threshold distance to obstacle
     - stay between 2-5 * radius of the obstacle

   - Skill 2: avoiding obstacle
-    - dense rewards distance to obstacle for dynamic obstacles or for all if the latter proves to be hard
+    - dense threshold distance to obstacle for all
+    - NO dynamic obstacles or for all if the latter proves to be hard
-    - sparse rewards checkpoint to obstacle for static
+    - NO sparse rewards checkpoint to obstacle for static

   - Skill 3: seek target
     - sparse rewards checkpoint to target